NBKRedSpy/UnityDebugModeInstall/README.md

 This is useful if the code is at the very start of the game.

-# Game's Debug.dll
+# Game's Debug .dll

-Decompile the game's .DLL (Usually `Assembly-CSharp.dll` in the Game's `/*Data/Managed/` folder).
+Decompile the game's .DLL (Usually `Assembly-CSharp.dll` in the game's `/*Data/Managed/` folder).
 ILSpy is probably the best tool for this.
+See [Using ILSpy to decompile the .dll](#using-ilspy-to-decompile-the-dll) below for the use.

 If you have winget, the package is ``icsharpcode.ILSpy``

 Otherwise, the offical page is [here](https://github.com/icsharpcode/ILSpy)

 Open the .csproj file in Visual Studio and compile it in debug mode.
+It is common to need to add additional library references to the project during the compile.
+All the necessary .dll's will be in the Game's `/*Data/Managed/` directory.

+The project's .NET target in the project's properties page may also need to set to a higher version.

 Copy the .dll and the .pdb to the game's Managed directory and overwrite the .dll.

 # Using ILSpy to decompile the .dll
 Open ILSpy and find the game's .dll